alto-neuroscience/MMRM/README.md

 to analyze clinical trial data.
 This package uses `nlme::gls` to fit the model, and provides support for Kenward-Rogers degrees of freedom calculation.

-TODO: more testing, documentation, and examples!
+TODO: more testing and examples!

 ## Installation